GenericMappingTools/gmt/doc/rst/source/cookbook/features.rst

 provide a default CPT if none is provided.
 By default, the default CPT is the "turbo" color table, but this is overridden if the user uses the @eart_relief (we select "geo") or @srtm_relief (we select "srtm") data sets.
 After selection, these CPTs are read and scaled to match the range of the grid values.
+You may append **+i**\ *dz* to the CPT to have the exact range rounded to nearest multiple of *dz*.
+THis is helpful if you plan to place a colorbar and prefer start and stop *z*-values that are multiples of *dz*.

 The Drawing of Vectors
 ----------------------